WEAREJAM/Kickstart_at_ElevateLabs-PortProbe/findings.md

 Do all domains expose vulnerabilities?
 NO -> For every scan, we are burdening the server with N number of requests.
 The server might not respond quickly, and some of these requests may also be blocked by the firewall.
 Once the vulnerabilites are to be noted and saved as we dont know the firewall may block us for the next aggressive scan. // Yah happened to me //

 WE HAVE THE TARGET NOW, WITH PORTS AND VULNERABLE SERVICES AND WITH THE AGGRESSIVE SCAN WE ALSO HAVE THE PATH TO ATTACK

+LET'S PROCEED FURTHER ON HOW TO EXPLOIT THE PORTS ........ >< ........

+___Jamming With Jam____